 Why Claiming Age Matters Most

-Of the three factors, claiming age is the one most people underestimate.
-On a $2,000 base benefit, claiming at 62 instead of 67 costs $600 a month for life.
+Of the three factors, claiming age is the one most people underestimate when they sit down to plan.
+On a $2,000 base benefit, claiming at 62 instead of 67 costs $600 a month for the rest of your life.
 Waiting from 67 to 70 adds roughly $480 a month permanently.
-The gap compounds further when annual cost-of-living adjustments (COLA) are factored in, because a larger base benefit produces larger dollar increases each year.
+The gap compounds further once annual cost-of-living adjustments (COLA) enter the picture, because a larger starting benefit produces larger raw dollar increases each year.
 The 2026 COLA was 2.8%, adding an average of $56 per month to retirement benefits.
-That adjustment is applied to your base, so a higher starting benefit generates more dollars from the same percentage increase.
+That same 2.8% applied to a $5,000 check yields nearly four times the dollar gain of the same rate applied to a $1,300 check.

-There is also a long-range consideration worth keeping in mind.
-The June 2026 Social Security Trustees Report projects that the retirement trust fund (OASI) will be depleted in the fourth quarter of 2032.
-At that point, continuing payroll-tax revenue would be sufficient to cover only 78% of scheduled benefits, unless Congress acts before then.
-A higher base benefit at that point means a smaller absolute dollar loss from any across-the-board reduction.
+There is also a long-range factor worth weighing in any claiming decision.
+The June 2026 Social Security Trustees Report, released on June 9, projects that the retirement trust fund (OASI) will be depleted in the fourth quarter of 2032, one quarter earlier than last year’s projection.
+At that point, continuing payroll-tax revenue would cover only 78% of scheduled benefits, unless Congress acts first.
+The depletion date moved forward partly because the One Big Beautiful Bill Act, enacted in July 2025, reduced income-tax rates in ways that cut the tax revenue flowing back into Social Security, and partly due to revised fertility and immigration assumptions.
+A higher base benefit at that point means a smaller absolute dollar loss from any across-the-board reduction if lawmakers fail to act.

 Consider This: I Have Well Over $1 Million.
 Why Do I Still Feel Poor?